-We failed to complete required sampling and follow up sampling along with public notification in a timely manner, for total, fecal, or e-coli coliforms which are a monitoring and reporting violation.
-We did know the contaminants were present in your drinking water, we did do follow up sampling during the month but it was not done on consecutive days.
-We also discovered a leak at the Kendall Hill Tank which might have contributed to the situation.
-We shut the Tank off to the system and chlorinated the water that was inside the Tank we flushed the tank out after 24 hours and resample the water.
-The sample was free of coliform and ecoli bacteria we then put the Tank back on line and have had no bacteria problems.
+We failed to complete public notification in a timely manner, for total, fecal, or e-coli coliforms which are a monitoring and reporting violation.
+We did know the contaminants were present in your drinking water, we did do follow up sampling during the month.
 The contaminants for which monitoring was not done are listed in the table below, with the period during which samples should have been taken.
 The number of samples each contaminant required, the number of samples that were taken, and when the required sampling was conducted.
 In addition to sampling for these contaminants, we are back in compliance with the DEP since this reporting period.

-Contaminant Contaminant Monitoring Period Number of Samples Taken Date Sampling Conducted Health Effects Total Coliform Bacteria 09/01/05To 09/30/05 23 23 09/14/05 to 09/29/05 Unknown
+Contaminant Monitoring Period Number of Samples Required Number of Samples Taken Date Sampling Conducted Health Effects Total Coliform Bacteria 07/01/05To 09/30/05 23 23 07/01/05 to 09/30/05 Unknown